webDva/jekyll-now/about.md

 permalink: /about/
 ---

-I'm webdva and I'm a kind technology entrepreneur.
+I'm webdva.
+I'm a kind tech entrepreneur.
 Let's work together and engineer the future.

 ### 🛠️ Projects

 * [*Tategaki*](https://webdva.github.io/tategaki/) - Transforms your horizontal Japanese writing to vertical Japanese writing.
 * [*Strange Platformer Game*](https://webdva.itch.io/pantsu-versus-baka) - A new game in early development.
 I would *love* for you to play it.
 * [Notification server Twitter bot](https://github.com/webDva/Twitter-Server-Notifications-Bot) - A server and Twitter bot for relaying messages from your applications.
-* [To-do list web application](https://github.com/webDva/todo-list-web-app) - A prototype for a to-do list web application.
 * [*Online Linear Regression Calculator*](https://webdva.github.io/online-linear-regression-calculator/) - A tool for performing linear regression in your web browser.
 * [*matrixmul*](https://github.com/webDva/matrixmul) - A portable matrix multiplication library.
 * You can find other projects on my [GitHub](https://github.com/webDva).